fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 Eddie Kim, [THEIR DIET?
 100 PERCENT MEAT.
 AND THEY SAY THEY’VE NEVER FELT HEALTHIER](https://melmagazine.com/en-us/story/their-diet-100-percent-meat-and-they-say-theyve-never-felt-healthier)

+{% include alert.html class='danger' title='Weekly reflection' text="
+One of the main goals of this course is to sharpen critical faculties when it comes to critiquing dietary advice.
+So let's practice.
+Critique the Eddie Kim article.
+What does it do well?
+Where does it use history effectively?
+What kinds of issues have we covered in class that it should have used more?
+"%}

 ## Week 14: Review and Reflection 1